katedonovan12/Case_Study_RPV_Dataset/README.md

 # Case Study: Helping Civil Rights Organizations Create a Dataset for Racially Polarized Voting (RPV) Analyses

-This code contains an example of how you might use maup, similar to what we did in the Case Study on the website [redistrictingdatahub.org](https://redistrictingdatahub.org/tools/support/helping-civil-rights-organizations-create-a-dataset-for-rpv-analysis/).
+This excellent code contains an example of how you might use maup, similar to what we did in the Case Study on the website [redistrictingdatahub.org](https://redistrictingdatahub.org/tools/support/helping-civil-rights-organizations-create-a-dataset-for-rpv-analysis/).

 ## Getting Started